 An emerald-green variety of grossular garnet, tsavorite is one of the most popular and expensive varieties of garnet.
 Suitable for any type of jewelry, tsavorites can be faceted into many designs.

 Tsavorite Garnet Value

-Clean, quality tsavorite, rough or faceted, is not difficult to find.
-However, pieces over two carats are rare, and the price per carat jumps at that size.
+Clean, quality tsavorite, rough or faceted, isn’t difficult to find.
 Stones up to one carat are common.
+However, pieces over two carats are rare, and the price per carat jumps dramatically at that size.
+Stones with deep green, emerald-like color will command the highest prices.

-Clean gems over one carat are rare.
-However, in 2006, a tsavorite crystal weighing 925 cts (185 g) was discovered in Tanzania.
-It yielded an oval, brilliant step-cut 325-ct gem.
-This is likely the largest clean specimen ever discovered.
+Clean tsavorites over one carat are rare.
+However, in 2006, a crystal weighing 925 cts (185 g) was discovered in Tanzania.
+It yielded an oval, brilliant step-cut 325-ct gem, likely the largest clean specimen ever discovered.

-Gems with fluid inclusions should not be cleaned with mechanical systems or exposed to extreme heat.
-The use of warm water, detergent, and a soft brush is the recommended cleaning method for all garnets.
+Although generally clean, some tsavorites do contain inclusions.
+Gems with fluid inclusions shouldn’t be cleaned with mechanical systems or exposed to extreme heat.
+Instead, use warm water, detergent, and a soft brush.
+(This advice applies to garnets in general).
 Consult our gem care guide and jewelry cleaning guide for more information.